muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_DBMS_Nest/docs/Structure.md

 It is written against the ECMAScript standard version 12 (2021) so you should have a fairly modern Node.js.

+MULDIS-APPINV-DBMS-NEST is built around the Nest framework, so the latter's main documentation <https://nestjs.com> can be used to understand its architecture and how to build and run it at a generic level.

-MULDIS-APPINV-DBMS-NEST is built around the NestJS framework, so the latter's main documentation site <https://docs.nestjs.com> can be used to understand its architecture and how to build and run it at a generic level.
+MULDIS-APPINV-DBMS-NEST is also built around the Express framework, so the latter's main documentation <https://expressjs.com> can be used to understand its architecture and how to build and run it at a generic level.

 This current document will focus on the parts that are the most interesting